Amtrak Pacific Surfliner train at a railway crossing with a blue sky background.

 Aaron Bonfilio, director of rail and transit programs for SBCAG, said contract delays affected the launch of the Metrolink program.
 Union Pacific, which owns the railroad tracks, could not even review the Metrolink proposal until after it completed its $85 billion merger with Norfolk Southern Railway.

-LOSSAN already started two of those routes from Los Angeles to San Diego, and the final one would deploy a train from Los Angeles to San Luis Obispo and returning to San Diego.
-Under the new LOSSAN plan the new, restored route would roll through the Goleta train station at 8:11 a.m.
+LOSSAN has already restarted two of those routes from Los Angeles to San Diego, while the final route would deploy a train from Los Angeles to San Luis Obispo and returning to San Diego.
+Under the new LOSSAN plan, the new restored route would roll through the Goleta train station at 8:11 a.m.

 The Amtrak Pacific Surfliner travels along the 351-mile LOSSAN Corridor, connecting San Diego, Los Angeles, and San Luis Obispo.
-It’s the busiest state-supported Amtrak route and the second busiest intercity rail corridor in the U.S., serving 2 million riders annually, according to its Website.
+It’s the busiest state-supported Amtrak route and the second busiest intercity rail corridor in the U.S., serving 2 million riders annually, according to its website.